-At Hanlon Law, Clearwater DUI lawyer Will Hanlon represents people throughout the Tampa Bay area who have been charged with driving under the influence of alcohol or drugs.
+At Hanlon Law, Clearwater DUI lawyer Will Hanlon represents people who have been charged with driving under the influence of alcohol or drugs.
 Law enforcement officers, prosecutors, and judges take these cases very seriously, and it is important to have an experienced criminal defense lawyer in your corner as early in the process as possible.
 Attorney Hanlon draws on more than two decades of courtroom experience to guide clients through the criminal justice system.
 He works aggressively to fight charges head-on so that they can be dropped or reduced whenever possible.
 He also represents people who need a drug crime attorney or representation in facing charges of sex offenses or violent crimes.Protecting Your Rights Against DUI (DWI) Charges

 Florida law makes it a crime to operate a motor vehicle while intoxicated by alcohol or drugs.
 Police usually rely on chemical, blood, breath, or urine tests to prove impairment.
 A person whose blood or breath alcohol level is .08 percent or higher is considered intoxicated under the law.
 Testing devices often raise accuracy and reliability concerns that a seasoned criminal defense lawyer can explore if it becomes relevant in a DUI case.
 Law enforcement may also charge a person with driving under the influence without subjecting them to a chemical test if they believe that there is enough other evidence to show that the person was intoxicated while behind the wheel.